 The roguelike is just as varied and increasingly approachable a genre as any other.
-Its popularity has erupted over the last decade, to the point where a new and promising roguelike game now seems to land every other week.
+Its popularity has erupted over the last decade, to the point where a new, promising, and often hard-as-nails roguelike game now seems to land every other week.
 To help you work out which are the crème de la crop, we’ve put together this here list of the best roguelike games on PC.

 The finest roguelikes retain their popularity for years after release, so you should expect to see a healthy mix of classics and newcomers among our picks.
 And while roguelike games are renowned for their hardcore nature, we continue to see developers attempt to open the genre up to new players and create novel hybrids, like strategy roguelikes, shooter roguelikes, and card battler roguelikes.

 Plus, know that we’re not going to split hairs here over what’s a roguelike and what’s a roguelite – we just want to share some of our all-time favourites with you lot, our lovely readers.
 So, without further delay, here are the best roguelike games on PC for all kinds of different genres from dungeon crawlers to strategy games.

 Here are the best roguelike games on PC:

 - The Binding of Isaac